etendosoftware/docs/docs/legacy/technical-documentation/etendo-environment/setup-and-upgrade/installation/22q1/install-etendo-development-environment.md

 ## Requirements

 !!! info
-    You can read the [requirements page](/docs.etendo.software/legacy/technical-documentation/etendo-environment/requirements-and-tools/requirements).
+    You can read the [requirements page](/docs.etendo.software/requirements).

 ## Install Etendo on PC

+!!! warning
-> From Etendo 22Q1, the credentials should not be required interactively.
+    From Etendo 22Q1, the credentials should not be required interactively.
 You must set them in the `gradle.properties` file, since Gradle resolves and checks dependencies periodically.
-Create the credentials by following this [guide](https://docs.etendo.software/en/technical-documentation/etendo-environment/requirements-and-tools/developer-tools/use-of-repositories-in-etendo).
+Create the credentials by following this [guide](/docs.etendo.software/developers/setup/use-of-repositories-in-etendo). <br>
-!!! warning
     `githubUser=USER` > `githubToken=TOKEN`

 ##### Working with JARs